UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 route "application-2" labeled
 ```

-By describing the route we can see it has been exposed on both routers now (see "exposed on" lines below)
+By describing the route, we can now see it's been exposed on both routers (see `exposed on` lines below):

 ```
 $ oc describe route application-2